-- 1.1 That the Key Decision threshold in the Constitution: - 1.1.1 be raised to £1m; - 1.1.2 that Cabinet Member be delegated to make financial decisions between £500,001 and £999,999; - 1.1.3 that the limit of Chief Officers' financial delegations be raised to £500,000; - 1.2 That Contract and Procurement Procedure Rules be revised and amended as proposed in this report.
+- 1.1 That the Key Decision financial threshold in the Constitution: - 1.1.1 be raised to £1m for decisions to be taken by Cabinet; - 1.1.2 that individual Cabinet Members be delegated to make financial decisions between £500,001 and £999,999; - 1.1.3 that the limit of Chief Officers' financial delegations be raised to £500,000; - 1.2 That Contract and Procurement Procedure Rules be revised and amended as proposed in this report. - 1.3 That the Protocol for the Disposal of Council Owned Land and Buildings, forming part of the Financial Regulations and Procedures, be revised and amended as proposed in this report.

-- 1.3 That the Protocol for the Disposal of Council Owned Land and Buildings, forming part of the Financial Regulations and Procedures, be revised and amended as proposed in this report. - 1.4 Subject to the approval of the above recommendations, the Director of Law & Governance/Monitoring Officer, in consultation with the Director of Finance (and S151 Officer), be authorised to make all necessary consequential changes to the Constitution to give effect to the approved changes.
+1.4 Subject to the approval of the above recommendations, the Director of Law & Governance/Monitoring Officer, in consultation with the Director of Finance (and S151 Officer), be authorised to make all necessary consequential changes to the Constitution to give effect to the approved changes.